polkadot-developers/substrate-docs/content/md/en/docs/learn/index.md

 - [Architecture and Rust libraries](/learn/architecture/) describes the Substrate architecture and the relationship between the architecture and the core Rust libraries.

-- [Networks and nodes](/learn/networks-and-nodes/) defines the different types of network topologies that can be built with Substrate and the different roles that nodes ca fill.
+- [Networks and nodes](/learn/networks-and-nodes/) defines the different types of network topologies that can be built with Substrate and the different roles that nodes can fill.

+- [What can you build](/learn/what-can-you-build/) introduces the advantages and limitations of different development options and why you might select one approach over another.

 - [Runtime development](/learn/runtime-development/) highlights the importance of the Substrate runtime and introduces the core application interfaces and primitives required for Substrate runtime development.

-- [Consensus](/learn/consensus/) describes the most common consensus models and the types of consensus you can implement for a Substrate blockchain.

 - [Transactions and block basics](/learn/transaction-types/) introduces transaction types and the components that make up a block.